-In Fig.~\ref{fig:spectra} we present log-log plots versus the wavenumber $k$ of the energy and concentration spectra, $E(k)$ and $\Phi(k)$, respectively [Eqs.~\eqref{eq:Skt}-\eqref{eq:Avspect} in Subsection~\ref{subsec:spectra}], for the wild-type (blue panels) and mbo2 mutant (beige panels).
-We compensate these spectra with different powers of $k$ to uncover different power-law regimes; and we use $a_w$ ($a_m$), the mean wild-type (mbo2-mutant) cell size (see Fig. 1 in the Supplementary Information) to non-dimensionalise $k$.
-The energy spectra scale as $E(k) \sim k^{1/2}$ in the $k\rightarrow0$ limit for all $\bar{\rho}$ and for both types of swimmers.
-In the high-wavenumber limit, we observe an interesting transition in $E(k)$ as we vary $\bar{\rho}$.
-For $\bar{\rho} \simeq 0.4$, the spectrum follows $E(k) \sim k^{-5/3}$, which steepens to $E(k) \sim k^{-5/2}$ as the density increases.
-This transition is observed for both types of swimmers.
-Although the exponent $-5/3$ is reminiscent of the exponent for the inverse-cascade scaling regime in high-Reynolds-number 2D fluid turbulence~\cite{pandit2017overview,boffetta2012two} and in low-Reynolds-number active-scalar turbulence~\cite{padhan2024novel}, there are significant differences between our spectra and their 2D-fluid-turbulence counterparts [see, e.g., Ref.~\cite{pandit2017overview,boffetta2012two}].
+There are significant differences between our spectra and their 2D-fluid-turbulence counterparts~\cite{pandit2017overview,boffetta2012two}.
 In brief, a conventional 2D fluid yields statistically homogeneous and isotropic turbulence, if it is forced sufficiently strongly at a length scale $l_f$; the resulting energy spectrum displays two spectral regimes -- the first with an \textit{inverse cascade} of energy and the second with a \textit{forward cascade} of enstrophy (i.e., the mean-square vorticity); in the inverse-cascade regime $E(k) \sim k^{-5/3}$, whereas, in the forward-cascade regime, $E(k) \sim k^{-\varpi}$, with $\varpi = 3$ in the absence of friction~\cite{pandit2009statistical,boffetta2012two}; the crossover between these two regimes occurs at a wavenumber $k_f \simeq 2\pi/l_f$.
-Energy spectra for bacterial turbulence are also markedly different from those that we find for algal turbulence; e.g., the simple Toner-Tu-Swift-Hohenberg (TTSH) model, which has been used to model bacterial turbulence in \textit{Bacillus subtilis} and \textit{Escherichia coli}, yields a low-$k$ power-law regime in $E(k)$, but with an activity-dependent spectral exponent~\cite{bratanov2015new} that saturates eventually to a value $\simeq -3/2$ at large activity~\cite{mukherjee2023intermittency}.
+In the inverse-cascade regime, energy flows from the injection scale $l_f$ to larger length scales, in contrast to the forward cascade of energy in three-dimensional turbulence.
+The scale-dependent energy flux $\Pi(k)$ [Eq. ~\eqref{eq:Tketc}] is negative in the inverse-cascade regime, but positive in a forward-cascade regime~\cite{pandit2009statistical,boffetta2012two,pandit2017overview}.

-The density spectrum $\Phi(k) \sim k^{1/2}$ at low wave numbers for low densities; and it approaches a constant for large densities, as shown in Fig.~\ref{fig:spectra}.
+Energy spectra for bacterial turbulence are also markedly different from those that we find for dense algal suspensions; e.g., the simple Toner-Tu-Swift-Hohenberg (TTSH) model, which has been used to model bacterial turbulence in \textit{Bacillus subtilis} and \textit{Escherichia coli}, yields a low-$k$ power-law regime in $E(k)$, but with an activity-dependent spectral exponent~\cite{bratanov2015new} that saturates eventually to a value $\simeq -3/2$ at large activity~\cite{mukherjee2023intermittency}.